 Physical damage to VHS tape can be caused by a damaged cassette, dirty and misaligned equipment, poor tape handling, and storage of tape in a poorly wound state.
 Physical damage includes scratches, wrinkles, and breakage.

 VHS repair for wrinkles generally involves cutting out the section of wrinkled tape and using the appropriate slices and splicing equipment to attach the good ends together.
-In order to fix VHS tape that is broken, this same technique can be used.
+To fix broken VHS tape, this same technique can be used.
 Do not use adhesive tape or similar products for the VHS tape repair.
 Use only splices designed for video tape repair.
 A splicing block allows the tape to be properly cut so that the splice is smooth.
 A rough splice can damage the video heads in the VCR.

-If the wrinkled portion needs to be saved, applying low heat to the wrinkled portion of the tape sandwiched between Teflon with pressure applied to the base side of the tape (not the binder side) with an iron on the low setting might smooth out the tape.
-This is a risky and somewhat experimental VHS repair and should be used with caution.
+If the wrinkled portion requires saving, applying low heat to the wrinkled portion of the tape sandwiched between Teflon with pressure applied to the base side of the tape (not the binder side) with an iron on the low setting might smooth out the tape.
+This is a risky and somewhat experimental VHS repair and use only with caution.